mitrashxai/LLM-Log-Analysis-Evaluation/README.md

     pip install -r requirements.txt
     ```
 3.  **Execute the Jupyter Notebooks** in the `notebooks/` folder.
 We recommend running `main_evaluation.ipynb` first to establish a baseline, then the other notebooks for further comparisons.
 The `results_comparison.ipynb` notebook can be run last to visualize and analyze all results.

-This revised `README` provides a polished and professional summary of your project, making it an excellent addition to your resume or portfolio.
-The clear structure and visual focus on key findings effectively highlight your technical skills and insights.
+focus on key findings effectively highlight your technical skills and insights.
 pip install -r requirements.txt

-Execute the Jupyter Notebooks in the notebooks/ folder.
-It's recommended to run mainlogeval_(1).ipynb first to establish a baseline, then the other notebooks for further comparisons.
-The comparinglogeval_(1).ipynb notebook can be run last to visualize and analyze all results.